• Skip to primary navigation

 Ingredients

-• 300 grams pork belly chopped
+• 0.65 lbs pork belly chopped into ยฝ-inch wide pieces

-• 1 small yellow onion finely chopped
+• 1 small onion finely diced

-• 1 cup cabbage chopped
+• 1 cup green cabbage chopped

-• 1 cup zucchini diced
+• 1 cup zucchini small diced

-• 2 stalks green onion finely chopped
+• 2 green onion finely chopped

-• 1 tbsp oyster sauce
+• 1 tablespoon oyster sauce or vegetarian stir fry sauce

 Cornstarch slurry:

-• 2 cups water
+• 2 cups water cold

-• 2 tbsp cornstarch or sub with potato starch
+• 2 tablespoon cornstarch or potato starch

-• 2 tbsp white granulated sugar
+• 2 tablespoon white granulated sugar

 Instructions

-• Add yellow onions and green onions and fry until softened.
+• Add onions and green onions and fry until softened.
 Then add in zucchini and cabbage and fry until softened.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!